Introduction

 git checkout -b <name>

-: creates a branch and switches to it
+: Creates a new branch and switches to it immediately (equivalent togit branch <name>

 git merge <revision>